 Dismissal from the Teacher Education Program

-Candidates in the Education Department may be dismissed from a program for the following reasons: grade-point average (below 3.0), academic dishonesty, violation of professional dispositions, failure to successfully complete program benchmarks and results of the fingerprinting/criminal background investigation.
+Candidates in the Education Division may be dismissed from a program for the following reasons: grade-point average (below 3.0), academic dishonesty, violation of professional dispositions, failure to successfully complete program benchmarks and results of the fingerprinting/criminal background investigation.
 Additional reasons not herein described may also result in dismissal.

 Candidate Disposition Assessment